Famous Volcanoes: A List Of Well-Known Volcanoes & Volcanic Eruptions, With Locations, Pictures & Facts

 Volcanoes are mountains formed by magma (molten rock) emerging from cracks in the Earth’s thin outer crust.

-Most volcanoes appear along the sides of the huge plates (known as tectonic plates) that make up the surface of the world – either where the plates are moving apart, or where they are moving together and one plate is forced under the other.
+Most volcanoes appear along the sides of the huge plates (known as tectonic plates) that make up the surface of the world – either where the plates are moving apart, or where they are moving together and one plate is forced under another.

 During a volcanic eruption, molten rock, ash and toxic gases are expelled from a magma chamber under the ground, often with great force.